paduagroup/tutorial-lmp/README.md

 1. Make sure the necessary packages are installed: Python, VMD, Packmol, and LAMMPS compiled with the DRUDE package.
 2. Download the CL&P force field (non-polarizable version), the `fftool` script (to create input files and simulation box) and the `polarizer` tools (to generate the CL&Pol polarizable model).
 3. Create input files and an initial simulation box with the non-polarizable force field using `fftool` and `packmol`.
-4. Run an equilibration trajectory.
+4. Run an equilibration trajectory (fixed-charge model).
 5. Add explicit polarization terms using the `polarizer` tool.
 6. Adjust the Lennard-Jones potentials to account for the explicit polarization terms.
 7. Run a polarizable simulation.